-Using data from three of our cohort studies, this project aims to understand how parents’ long-term financial position shapes their children’s outcomes from an early stage.
-This is part of the Cross Cohort Research Programme.
+Using data from three of our cohort studies, this project aimed to understand how parents’ long-term financial position shapes their children’s outcomes from an early stage.
+This was part of the Cross Cohort Research Programme.

 Parental wealth in childhood and its relationship with children’s development and predictors of wealth in adult life

 Housing and local environment